vazco/uniforms/docs/faq.md

 You can style your form fields simply by passing a `className` property.

-### How can I create a custom fields?
+### How can I create custom fields?

 You can create a custom field by wrapping your component inside the [`connectField`](api-helpers#connectfieldcomponent-options).

-The `connectField` will pass various props related to the form management, such as `onChange()` function, current field's value, errors an so on, to your component.
+The `connectField` will pass various props related to the form management, such as `onChange()` function, current field's value, errors and so on, to your component.

-Please visit the ['Creating a custom field'](tutorials-creating-custom-field) tutorial to see how to create your own fields.
+Please visit the [Tutorials > Creating a custom field](tutorials-creating-custom-field) tutorial to see how to create your own fields.

 ### How can I use a custom field in my form?

 You can tell your schema to use your custom field by adding the `uniforms` property.

-Eg. in JSONSchema:
+Example in JSONSchema:

 ```js
 const schema = {